ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

   * Harden your environment by maximally enabling security countermeasures and eliminating unused components (so their vulnerabilities cannot be exploited).
 These components include your operating systems, database systems, virtual machine monitor, virtual machines, container runtime infrastructure, containers, and anything else you use or depend on.
 There are many documents that discuss how to harden various components; use them!

   * Where it is reasonable, enable automatic updates.
+That *should* be the default.

 * Avoid giving direct access to your database unless it is necessary *and* you have verified it is secure.